USAJOBS/openopps-help/what-is-new/index.md

 *	Fixed the layout of the USAJOBS logo in the internship emails.

-## Changes made October 21, 2019

-### Enhancements

-* Added new sorting and filtering options to the administrator dashboard to help administrators find user and opportunity or internship information.
-* Added a "Not completed" status for internship applications.
-A user will see the "Not completed" status if their application was in progress, but they did not submit it before the cycle closed.

 ## Changes made October 7, 2019

 ### Enhancements